-In this tutorial, we will learn how to get time in Arduino without RTC Module.
+In this blog post, we’ll show you how to create an Arduino Real Time Clock without using an RTC module, opening up a world of possibilities for your innovative projects.
 We use a time library to display live time.

 We want to use the time of day (hours, minutes, and seconds) in a sketch, and we don’t want to connect external hardware.

-This sketch uses the time library to display the time of day.
-Open the Serial Monitor to view the output.
+The below sketch uses the time library to display the time of day.

 Download Arduino Time Library :